 Unassigned |

 Safety events without a driver assignment.
-To coach a safety event, a driver must first be assigned to the safety event either by administrator or driver manual assignment, or by automatic assignment, such as facial recognition or API. |
+To coach a driver for a safety event, a driver must first be assigned to the safety event either by administrator or driver manual assignment, or by automatic assignment, such as facial recognition or API. |

 Dismissed |